 After the East Asian crisis, it started to focus more on economic and exchange rate stability and has managed to slash poverty.

-Vietnam's economy overheated in recent years with high credit growth due to 'stimulus' and the country's central bank has since hit the brakes to prevent further exchange rate depreciation and inflation.
+Vietnam’s economy overheated in recent years with high credit growth due to ‘stimulus’ and the country’s central bank has since hit the brakes to prevent further exchange rate depreciation and inflation.
+During a visit of Vietnam’s President to Sri Lanka last year, the leaders of the two countries had set a target of a billion US dollars in trade.